 I have to go back to work.

 Working moms decide to wean breastfeeding babies before they return to work.
 They do so to avert the confusion and anxiety on the part of the baby of suddenly stopping breastfeeding.

 Some mothers choose to stop breastfeeding when they find out they are pregnant with another baby.

 Some moms are diagnosed with breast cancer or a sexually-transmitted disease.
 To protect the baby from contracting the same illness, moms have no choice but to stop breastfeeding.
 Alcohol and/or drug addictions are included in this category as well.
 If the mother smokes, she can’t breastfeed safely, as the nicotine can be passed on to the baby.

 Losing the baby.

-Moms who lost their baby want to stop lactation as early as possible.
-Understandable, as iit’s a painful reminder of their loss.
+Moms who lost their babies want to stop lactation as early as possible.
+Understandable, as it’s a painful reminder of their loss.

 Baby is “too old” to breastfeed.

 While the benefits of breast milk continue for as long as the baby nurses, some women are uncomfortable breastfeeding a baby beyond a certain age.